GreenInfo-Network/L.TileLayer.PixelFilter/README.md

 # Cross Domain

-Like AJAX with cross-domain data, the Canvas is paranoid about cross-origin content.
+Like AJAX with cross-domain data, the Canvas is paranoid about cross-origin image content.
 If your tiles are hosted somewhere other than the rest of your website, then Canvas will refuse to do its thing.
 You basically have two options:

 * Move the tiles onto the same the website.
 If you think they already are, check the L.TileLayer URL and make sure.

-* Set up CORS for the map tile service, so the tile service explicitly includes headers that it's okay to treat these tiles as cross-domain.
+* Set up CORS for the map tile service, so the tile service explicitly includes the **Access-Control-Allow-Origin "*"** header.
+If you're not sure, use your browser's F12 debugger and make sure that the header is present.

 For more information:
 * https://blog.codepen.io/2013/10/08/cross-domain-images-tainted-canvas/